 - Establish measurable criteria as part of the brief including key criteria for design quality.

-The design intent document outlines the key responses to the Vision Statement and objectives of the project.
+The Design Intent Document outlines the key responses to the Vision Statement and objectives of the project.
 It is approved by the client, to form part of the contract between the client and the party delivering the project.
 Including it as part of the contract allows for its use in procurement processes where the design team is no longer directly appointed by the client.
-This can be particularly useful in procurement processes where the design team is in-directly engaged though a contractor, such as Public Private Partnerships and Design and Construct.
+This can be particularly useful in procurement processes where the design team is in-directly engaged through a contractor, such as Public Private Partnerships and Design and Construct.
 It is also of use where there is an infrastructure project that is led by an engineer as opposed to a design professional.

-The design intent document can give the client confidence that the architectural design intent has been clearly established and agreed upon and can be delivered despite the challenges to design quality associated with the procurement process being used.
+The Design Intent Document can give the client confidence that the architectural design intent has been clearly established, agreed upon and can be delivered despite the challenges to design quality associated with the procurement process being used.

-- Ensure the design intent document embeds the project vision and addresses the project objectives.
+- Ensure the Design Intent Document embeds the Vision Statement and addresses the project objectives.

 The program will first be initiated at the commencement of the project feasibility stage.
 It is important to understand the program not as a series of dates but as a series of development stages, each requiring adequate time to complete the task.
 To achieve the best design outcome, the schedule must allocate adequate time to undertake design tasks and allow adequate flexibility to accommodate time delays should they arise.